hammerdirt-analyst/qualite-deau/titlepage.md

-# Quantifying changes in bioindicators
+# Quantifying changes in bioindicator levels

 ## This is a draft

-changed on october 31 2023
+changed on 1 November 2023

 _authors: Rachel, Roger